Code-Institute-Submissions/janeyrinn-jp_trading_AprResub/README.md

 Yellow| logical, cheerful
 Browns| resilience, dependability, security, and safety.

-This colour combination is a classic pairing used in by many well known fire fuel brands and therefore instils a sense of brand establishment and reliabilty in the subconscious of the consumer by association with well known brands.
+This colour combination is a classic pairing used by many well-known fire fuel brands and therefore instills a sense of brand establishment and reliability in the subconscious of the consumer by association with well-known brands.

 ### Typography

-The Sintony font, created by *Eduardo Rodriguez Tunn* for [Google Fonts](https://fonts.google.com/) will be the main font for the company name and for headings, alternating between regular and bold.
-Its slightly square and smooth structure lends well to bolder headings, demanding the readers attention.
+The Sintony font, created by *Eduardo Rodriguez Tunn* for [Google Fonts](https://fonts.google.com/) will be the main font for the company name and headings, alternating between regular and bold.
+Its slightly square and smooth structure lends well to bolder headings, demanding the reader's attention.

 ![Heading Font](assets/read-me/heading-font.png)

-Montserrat which is designed by *Julieta Ulanovsky, Sol Matas, Juan Pablo del Peral, Jacques Le Bailly* and also available on Google Fonts, will be the secondary font used for the main body of text and sub headings.
+Montserrat which is designed by *Julieta Ulanovsky, Sol Matas, Juan Pablo del Peral, Jacques Le Bailly* and also available on Google Fonts, will be the secondary font used for the main body of text and subheadings.

 ![Body Font](assets/read-me/body-font.png)

 Sans Serif will be the fallback font if for any reason the main fonts are not being imported or displayed correctly.
-Sintony is a variation of Sans Serif, if the chosen font should not display the back up font should blend seamlessly.
+Sintony is a variation of Sans Serif, if the chosen font should not display the back-up font should blend seamlessly.

 Both fonts are easily readable with strong straight lines which should be easily read by the user.

 ### Imagery

 Branding is an important design and marketing tool for establishing your business in the mind of the user.
 A logo was created using [canva.com](https://www.canva.com/).
-Consistant imagery inline with the businesses offering was used through out the site to reinforce that brand identity and convey the business offering intuitively.
+Consistent imagery in line with the businesses offering was used throughout the site to reinforce that brand identity and convey the business offering intuitively.
 Images were sourced from open source sites or were provided by JP.Trading.
 For a detailed list of photographers and sources please see the [credits](#credits) section.

 ### Design Limitations

-In the future we would like to add an option for the customer to create a customer account to keep track of their orders and for the businesses marketing purposes.
+In the future, we would like to add an option for the customer to create a customer account to keep track of their orders and for the business's marketing purposes.
 A payment feature would also be added to the order form.

 ### Design Differences from Conception

 Originally there had not been a plan for an order form, at the time of the creation of the Wire Frames, but I felt the addition added significant value for the consumer and the business.
-The form has sense been added to the products page.
+The form has since been added to the products page.
-Hero images have also been added to the products and contact page after desgin conception, they improve the asthetics of each page.
+Hero images have also been added to the products and contact page after design conception, they improve the aesthetics of each page.

 ## Features

  1. Responsive to different screen sizes.
- 2. Supported by Chrome, Microsoft Edge and Firefox browsers.
+ 2. Supported by Chrome, Microsoft Edge, and Firefox browsers.
  3. Adapted for users with special accessibility requirements where possible.
- 4. There will be three pages: Home page, Products page and a Contact page.
+ 4. There will be three pages: Home page, Products page, and a Contact page.

         - Each page will have a navigation header.
         - Each page will have a footer.
         - Each page will have a favicon on the browser tab.

- 5. Each page will have a 'sticky' nav bar.
+ 5. Each page will have a 'sticky' navbar.

         - Navbar will be black with white text.
         - The nav bar will have a company name logo on the left and menu options to the right.
         - The logo will always link to the home page when clicked.
-        - The active page will be emphasized with a heavier font weight in the nav menu, inactive pages will have a lighter font weight.
+        - The active page will be emphasized with a heavier font-weight in the nav menu, inactive pages will have a lighter font weight.
-        - Menu items will underline from center when hovered over.
+        - Menu items will underline from the center when hovered over.
-        - On mobile devices the menu items will switch to a toggle button and a dropdown.
+        - On mobile devices, the menu items will switch to a toggle button and a dropdown.
-        - The menu items will have the same styling in the drop down.
+        - The menu items will have the same styling in the drop-down.

  6. The home page will have: